-- 5.5.1 Full Membership and Corresponding Membership are granted upon (i) application, (ii) acceptance of the Ethical Code and (iii) payment of the appropriate fee. - 5.5.2 A Full, Corresponding or Honorary Member may resign from membership at any time and with immediate effect, by addressing a formal written letter of resignation to the Board. - 5.5.3 Full, Corresponding or Honorary Membership ceases automatically on death of the member. - 5.5.4 The Board may suspend Full, Corresponding and Honorary Membership when: - a member acts in violation of the Ethical Code of the ERC or violates its obligations under the LCEA, the Articles of Association or the Internal Rules.
-The initial suspension does not last longer than six months, during which period a meeting of a review body of the Organisation, as stated in the Internal Rules, is convened to review the member's activities and to decide on a period of further suspension or exclusion.
-Where the review body decides not to exclude the suspended member, it may decide to continue the suspension pending further investigation or to terminate the suspension. - b the appropriate annual membership fee has not been paid within the period determined by the Board.
-If this membership fee has not been paid within 2 months from the notice of suspension, the member will be deemed to have resigned.
+- 5.5.1 Full Membership and Corresponding Membership are automatically granted upon (i) application, (ii) acceptance of the Ethical Code and (iii) payment of the appropriate fee. - 5.5.2 A Full, Corresponding or Honorary Member may resign from membership at any time and with immediate effect, by addressing a formal written letter of resignation to the Board. - 5.5.3 Full, Corresponding or Honorary Membership ceases automatically on death of the member. - 5.5.4 The Board may suspend Full, Corresponding and Honorary Membership when: - a. a member acts in violation of the Ethical Code of the ERC or violates its obligations under the CCA, the Articles of Association or the Internal Rules.
+The initial suspension does not last longer than six months, during which period the Board shall decide on a period of further suspension, on the termination of the suspension or on the exclusion.

+If the annual membership fee has not been paid within a period of one month after a payment reminder has been sent in writing by email, the membership shall automatically be suspended.
+If this membership fee has still not been paid within 2 months from the suspension, the member will be deemed to have resigned.